JeffreyOkonkwo/Top-Language-Skills-In-Demand-IBM-capstone-/IBM-Data-Analyst-Professional-Certificate-Capstone-Project-Technology-Trends-and-Analysis-main/README.md

 ## Audience

-Human Resource and IT Head.
+Human Resource, Aspiring Data Anlayst and the IT team.

 # Hardware and Software Requirments